GN-SR/JavaChessGame/README.md

-# How To Create A Java Chess Game Application
+# Java Chess Game Application

-Welcome to this beginner-friendly project tutorial!
-In this repository, you’ll find a step-by-step guide and source code for building a **Java Chess Game Application** from scratch.
-This project is a great way to get hands-on experience with Java development, game programming concepts, and UI design with JavaFX and Swing.
+Welcome to the **Java Chess Game Application!** This project is a functional chess game built entirely in Java, combining core programming principles, game logic, and UI design to deliver an engaging user experience.
+It’s designed to showcase my skills in Java development, game programming, and graphical user interface design using JavaFX and Swing.

 ## Table of Contents